CONSTITUTION & BY-LAWS

 - A raffle may be held at each meeting.
 All money is to be collected by the Treasurer and added to the Society’s monetary account.

-- The purpose of the Breeders Award Program (B.A.P.) is to recognize outstanding achievement in the breeding of aquarium fish.
-It is also the purpose of the B.A.P. to encourage distribution of aquarium fish, sharing of breeding techniques and participation by Society members.
+- The purpose of the Breeders Award Program (B.A.P.) is to recognize outstanding achievements in the breeding of aquarium fish.
+It is also the purpose of the B.A.P. to encourage the distribution of aquarium fish, sharing of breeding techniques, and participation by Society members.
 A copy of the B.A.P. rules and fish points are available for all members on the club website or from the B.A.P.
 Chairperson.

-- The purpose of the Horticultural Award Program (H.A.P.) is to recognize outstanding achievement in the cultivation of aquatic plants.
-It is also the purpose of the H.A.P. to encourage distribution of aquatic plants, sharing of propagation techniques and participation by Society members.
+- The purpose of the Horticultural Award Program (H.A.P.) is to recognize outstanding achievements in the cultivation of aquatic plants.
+It is also the purpose of the H.A.P. to encourage the distribution of aquatic plants, sharing of propagation techniques, and participation by Society members.
 A copy of the H.A.P. rules and plant points are available for all members in the club library or from the H.A.P.
 Chairperson.

 Note: Rules for all Activities and the Constitution and By-laws may be found on the GAAS website.